Resident workers - Field of qualification

 In comparison, New South Wales employed 17.1% in Management and Commerce; 10.4% in Engineering and Related Technologies and 8.8% in Society and Culture.

-The major differences between the field of qualifications held by the resident workers () of the Cumberland Council area and New South Wales were:
+The major differences between the field of qualifications held by the resident workers () of Cumberland City and New South Wales were:

 - A larger percentage of resident workers (All industries) qualified in Information Technology (5.5% compared to 3.0%)